 If you happen to know if the file has been starred or placed in the trash, you can specifically search those locations as well.

 8. Search Google Drive for Exact Phrase

 If you know your file is titled or contains an exact phrase, you can type that phrase into the search surrounded by quotes to locate every file that contains that exact phrase, similar to an exact phrase search on google.com.
-(Example: “Shake Up Learning with Google Apps”)
+(Example: “Shake Up Learning”)

 I hope these tips help you find all the files you need in your Google Drive!
 What are your favorite tips?
 Please share in the comments below.

 Want to Shake Things Up in Your School or District?
 Bring Kasey Bell and Shake Up Learning to You!